nlauchande/grust/README.md

 ## Overview

-Open-source project
+Grust is an open-source project that focuses on environmentally friendly data processing.
+Key features include:

-Focus on environmentally friendly data processing Utilizes Rust for resource efficiency
+* Built with Rust for maximum resource efficiency
-Targets both small and large files
+* Handles both small and large files efficiently
+* Designed with green computing principles
+* Serverless architecture for optimal resource utilization

-Version: 0.01
+Version: 0.1.0

 ## Initial Architecture